 Summer Arts Scholarship

-As a few batches of students have gone on summer programmes and petitioned for them, a number of programs have been approved and subsequent students going for the same programme do not need to petition again.
+As a few batches of students have gone on summer programmes and petitioned for them, a number of programmes have been approved and subsequent students going for the same programme do not need to petition again.
 These programmes have been vetted by a committee comprising faculty and CIPE administrators, i.e. credit transfer has been approved.
-Please note, nonetheless, that you will naturally still be responsible for submitting an application directly to these programmes yourself.
+Please note, nonetheless, that you are still responsible for submitting an application directly to these programmes yourself.

 Click here for a list of approved external programmes.

 Please note that credit transfer is not automatic.